hzqst/MetaHookSv/Renderer.md

 # New Entities

 Entities are loaded from two sources : internal and external.
-BSP entity chunk of current map is loaded as internal, and `/maps/(CurrentMapName)_entity.txt` is loaded as external.
+BSP entity chunk of current map is loaded as internal, `/maps/(CurrentMapName)_entity.txt` is loaded as external.

 If `/maps/(CurrentMapName)_entity.txt` is not found, `/renderer/default_entity.txt` will be loaded instead.